 However, to find someone, you need to know their name, address, and date of birth, so it is not easy to trawl and find people.
 The reason it is public, is so creditors and Sheriff Officers can search it before taking action.

-The information stored on it is only publicly available for 6 weeks and is then removed, although the application is kept for 12 months to ensure that a second application is not made in that time.
+The information stored on it is only publicly available for 6 months and is then removed.

 Can the Moratorium Period be Extended?